 The Carmel River is showing many signs of recovery after the drought and flood events during the 1990s that impacted property owners, threatened species, and riparian habitat.
 Fine material (silt and sand) that entered the main stem during floods in 1995 and 1998 has, for the most part, been washed downstream of River Mile 2 (measured from the ocean) leaving behind a more complex channel with diverse habitat and a richer riparian community.
-Areas with perennial flow (upstream of Schulte Bridge) or a high groundwater table, such as downstream of Highway 1, have experienced vigorous natural recruitment in the channel bottom, which has helped to stabilize streambanks and diversify aquatic habitat.
+Areas with perennial flow (upstream of Schulte Bridge) or a high groundwater table, such as downstream of Highway 1, have experienced vigorous na tural recruitment in the channel bottom, which has helped to stabilize streambanks and diversify aquatic habitat.

-In these areas, natural recruitment has led to vigorous vegetation encroachment that, in some areas, may constrict high flows and threaten bank stability.
+In these areas, natural recruitment has led to vigorous vegetation encroachment that, in som e areas, may constrict high flows and threaten bank stability.
 MPWMD continues to monitor these areas closely and to develop a management strategy to balance protection of native habitat with the need to reduce erosion potential.
 Environmental review of proposed projects and the process of securing permits is quite complex and requires an exhaustive review of potential impacts.
-In contrast to areas with perennial flow, the recovery of the streamside area between Rancho Cañada and Quail Lodge has been impacted by increased groundwater extraction.
+In contrast to areas with perennial flow, the recovery of the streamside area between the Rancho Cañada golf courses and Quail Lodge area has been consistently impacted by groundwater extraction.
 In this reach, only irrigated areas are able to sustain a diversity of plant species.
-Plant stress in the late summer and fall is evident in non-irrigated portions of the river.
-In these areas, streambanks exhibit unstable characteristics during high flows, such as sudden bank collapse, because of the lack of healthy vegetation that would ordinarily provide stability.
+Plant stress in the late summer and fall is evident in non-irrigated portions of the riparian zone.
+In these areas, stream banks exhibit unstable char acteristics during high flows, such as sudden bank collapse, because of the lack of healthy vegetation that would ordinarily provide stability.

-Restoration project areas sponsored by MPWMD since 1984 continue to mature and exhibit more features of relatively undisturbed reaches, such as plant diversity and vigor, complex floodplain topography, and a variety of in-channel features such as large wood, extensive vegetative cover, pools, riffles, and cut banks.
+Restoration project areas spons ored by MPWMD since 1984 continue to mature and exhibit more features of relatively undisturbed reaches, such as plant diversity and vigor, complex floodplain topography, and a variety of in-channel features such as large wood, extensive vegetative cover, pools, riffles, and cut banks.
 Areas that were repaired after the 1995 and 1998 floods are still developing these natural features.
 In part, the location and geometry of the projects constrain the rate of progress toward a fully restored stream channel (i.e., several are located in highly developed, narrow sections of the river impacted by groundwater extraction).
 Also, many of these projects relied heavily on the use of bank hardening (e.g., rip-rap) to stabilize banks, which can discourage plant vigor and diversity.